Skip to main content

 Power and sleep behavior

-• enterShipMode() and enterShutdownMode() require external input power to be absent.
+• enterShipMode() and enterShutdownMode() require VBUS to be below the charger's UVLO threshold.

 • VSQT controls power to the STEMMA QT connector.